Cloud Architecture Fundamentals (Intro to Kubernetes)

 Worker Nodes (Data Plane)

-Worker nodes have node components, which maintain running pods and providing the Kubernetes runtime environment.
+Worker nodes have node components, which maintain the running pods and provide the Kubernetes runtime environment.
 A Pod is an encapsulation of containers.
 More often, there is only one container running in a Pod.
 However, multiple containers can also be placed in a pod.
 A typical example is one container running the main application and another container is running the helper application.
 Key components of worker nodes are listed below:

 Kubelet